mathesar-foundation/mathesar-wiki/design/specs/column-extraction.md

 - Help users understand the impact of splitting a table
 - Allow users to move columns from a table to another link table

-## Splitting a Table by Extracting Columns
+## Scenario 1: New Linked Table from Columns

 ### Selecting columns as a starting point